Charley Boorman: Presenting career

 In 2008, Boorman produced By Any Means, which started in his hometown in County Wicklow, ending in Sydney.
 He set out to complete the journey "by any means", using local transport appropriate to the area being travelled, and using air travel only when necessary.

-In 2009, Boorman undertook a journey titled Right to the Edge: Sydney to Tokyo By Any Means, travelling from Sydney to Tokyo via the Pacific Rim.
-The programme documenting this trip has been shown on BBC2.
+In 2009, the BCC released Right to the Edge: Sydney to Tokyo By Any Means, featuring Boorman travelling from Sydney to Tokyo via the Pacific Rim.

-In 2011, Boorman presented a prime-time adventure series for Channel 5, Charley Boorman's Extreme Frontiers.
+In 2011, Boorman presented Charley Boorman's Extreme Frontiers, a prime-time adventure series for Channel 5.
 This show was another collaboration between Boorman and producer-director Russ Malkin, who made frequent on-screen appearances.
 Extreme Frontiers claimed to 'take in all four extremities of Canada'.
 Accompanying the show was book and DVD.
 From 9 June to 22 July 2012, Boorman and his team journeyed around South Africa on two motorbikes and a 4-wheel vehicle.

 Boorman and Malkin returned on Channel 5 at the end of 2013 for his next trip, which was in the US.
 Starting in Hawaii, he moves to Alaska, then to the Eastern seaboard and down to the Southern states, inland to the Gulf of Mexico, up again to the Rockies and finishing on the Pacific Coast at Los Angeles.

 For Long Way Up, Boorman and McGregor travelled in 2019 from Ushuaia in Argentina through South and Central America to Los Angeles in the United States on electric Harley-Davidson LiveWire motorbikes.

 In 2022 Boorman began presenting Motorbike TV, a motorcycle magazine entertainment show for Motorsport.TV.